Home FeaturedOttawa-area maple sugarbushes are opening for the 2026 season!

 File photo of Temple’s Sugar Bush in Lanark courtesy of Lanark County Tourism.

-• Fulton’s, Pakenham: The trails and the maple shop at Fulton’s are open daily for the season from February 17 to April 14 (10am to 3pm).
-Sleigh rides are available on weekends from 11am to 3pm, as well as on weekdays during Ontario March Break (March 11 to 15) and over the Easter weekend (March 29 to 31; not Easter Monday).
+• Fulton’s, Pakenham: The trails and the maple shop at Fulton’s are open daily for the season from February 28 to April 19.
+Weather permitting, sleigh rides are available on weekends, as well as on weekdays during Ontario March Break (March 16 to 20) and over the Easter weekend (April 3 to 5; not Easter Monday).
 In the farm shop, you can pick up syrup, other foods and baked goods from a variety of local producers.
-There’s a $10 per vehicle admission fee if you want to use the hiking/snowshoeing/ski trails or enjoy other activities, but you don’t need to pay it to visit the shop.
+There’s a $20 per vehicle admission fee if you want to use the hiking/snowshoeing/ski trails or enjoy other activities, but you don’t need to pay it to visit the shop (and you’ll receive a $10 farm shop credit).

-• Grants Settlement Farms, Foresters Falls: Sugar shack tours are available between 10am and 4pm on Saturdays in March (and, possibly, on other days—their website has details on who to contact to check).
+• Grants Settlement Farms, Foresters Falls: Dates for 2026 to be announced soon.
+Usually, sugar shack tours are available between 10am and 4pm on Saturdays (and, possibly, on other days—their website has details on who to contact to check).
 You can also buy maple syrup, sugar and other maple food products at the farm store, which you can visit on Saturdays or by appointment, year round.

-• Temple’s Sugar Bush, Lanark: Temple’s is serving up pancake breakfasts from Wednesday through Sunday from March 1 to April 21.
-Hours are 9am to 3pm.
+• Temple’s Sugar Bush, Lanark: Temple’s will be serving up buffet-style breakfasts and selling maple products from Wednesday through Sunday (9am to 3pm) from March 4 until at least Easter, weather permitting.

-• Wheelers Maple Products, McDonald’s Corners: The pancake house, sugarbush and museums are open on weekends (plus Family Day, February 19) from January 7 to February 29; open Tuesday through Sunday (plus Easter Monday, April 1) until April 21; and open Thursday through Sunday (plus Victoria Day, May 20) from April 25 to June 30.
+• Wheelers Maple Products, McDonald’s Corners: The pancake house, sugarbush and museums are open on Saturday and Sunday (plus Family Day) from January 5 until February 28; from Tuesday through Sunday (plus Easter Monday, April 6) until April 26; and open Thursday through Sunday from April 27 to June 28.
 Reservations strongly recommended.

 Outaouais and other Quebec cabanes à sucre